Pediatric stroke is a rare condition that affects nearly one thousand children in the United States each year.

 Often, the road to recovery after a pediatric stroke is difficult.
 Fortunately, children’s brains are more adaptable, which makes it possible for pediatric stroke survivors to regain much of their function.

 This article will explain the causes and symptoms of pediatric stroke.
 We’ll also discuss how you can help your child activate their brain’s neuroplasticity to promote a fuller recovery.

 Causes and Signs of Pediatric Stroke

 Strokes occur when blood supply to the brain is compromised, either through a blood clot in one of the brain’s arteries, or when a cerebral blood vessel bursts.
 The vast majority of strokes occur in patients over the age of 65.
-However, in rare cases children can also experience stroke.
+However, in rare cases children and even infants can also experience stroke.

 Pediatric strokes have a distinct set of causes.
 Whereas the underlying cause of stroke in adults is typically high blood pressure or high cholesterol, in children the most common causes include:

 - Weakened blood vessels

 The signs of pediatric stroke are similar to adult strokes.
 Symptoms typically include paralysis on one side of the face and/or arms, slurred speech, and blurred vision.

 However, there are some types of pediatric strokes that do not display normal symptoms.